iansquarebriggs/project3/README.md

 Description:

   Udacity Nanodegree project to create a relational database using Postgres SQL.
 First part is create the Data Definition Language     DDL for new schema.
-The second part is to migrate the provided data using Data Manipulation Langauge DML.
+The second part is to migrate the provided data using Data Manipulation Language DML.